vadixon98/Phylogenetic_Tree_Builder/README.md

 ## 🤝 Contributing

 We welcome contributions!
 Here's how you can help:

+> 💡 **New to contributing?** Check out our [SUGGESTIONS.md](SUGGESTIONS.md) for ideas on what to work on, including quick wins that can be done in just a few hours!

 ### 🐛 Report Bugs
 Found an issue?
 Open a bug report with: